Global

 where,

-TSi represents the temperature stress
+TSi represents the

-value on the i–th day, n represents the number of days during
+day, n represents the number of days

-the growth period, TS represents the
+during the growth period, TS

-scenario, and TSmax represents the
+certain scenario, and TSmax

-The yield loss rate
+The yield loss

-(YL) in this study was defined as
+rate (YL) in this study was defined

 (6)

-where, Y represents the simulated output under
+Y represents the simulated output

-a certain scenario, and Ymax
+under a certain scenario, and Ymax

 represents the simulated output under the optimal scenario (TS=0).